picoxr/app-start-on-bootup/README.md

+# How to use this JAR file in Unity project

 Note: Regarding java package creation and usage, please refer to [the Guideline](https://github.com/PicoSupport/PicoSupport/blob/master/How_to_use_JAR_file_in_Unity_project_on_Pico_device.docx)

-# How to use this JAR file in Unity project

-1. Create a new Unity project and copy the picovrbootcomplex.
-Put JAR file into the plugins-> Android directory of the Unity project

-2. Add permissions in AndroidManifest file
+1. Add permissions in AndroidManifest file
 < USES - the permission of the android: name = "android.
 Permission.
 RECEIVE_BOOT_COMPLETED"
 / >